hello-robot/stretch_ai/docs/adding_a_new_task.md

 ## An Engineered LLM Prompt

 With Stretch AI's [pick-and-place demo](https://github.com/hello-robot/stretch_ai/blob/main/docs/llm_agent.md), you can provide a natural language request to an LLM and the LLM will output text that specifies the tasks that the robot should perform.
-The LLM's text output is then parsed into a list of tuples of tasks and task arguments.
+The LLM's text output is then parsed into a list of tuples of tasks identifiers with task arguments.
 This list then goes to the executor described in the previous section, which processes the list of tuples and executes the tasks.

 ### Tell the LLM How to Use Your Task